Skip to main content

 Setting up public holidays

-In support of the above legislative requirements, the Payroll module of MYOB Advanced provides the ability to administer public holidays payments in bulk, supporting payments for both days worked and not worked.
+In support of the above legislative requirements, MYOB Acumatica — Payrollprovides the ability to administer public holidays payments in bulk, supporting payments for both days worked and not worked.
 Public holidays are processed in the context of an employee’s work pattern and paid out using the employee’s RDP or ADP rate.

 Public holiday pay items can be configured to include penal rates for days worked and be set to automatically accrue an alternative day off if required.
 Unused alternative holiday leave balance can be paid out to an employee together with any PH due to the employee because of unused annual leave.
 The latter is calculated in the context of the notional end date as determined by unused earned annual leave.

-This document describes the setup steps required to enable public holiday management in MYOB Advanced, followed by a detailed overview of the steps taken by a payroll administrator to process public holiday payments.
+This document describes the setup steps required to enable public holiday management in MYOB Acumatica, followed by a detailed overview of the steps taken by a payroll administrator to process public holiday payments.

 This document provides guidance on how to manage leave entitlements within our product.
 We recommend that you read the MBIE document “Holidays Act 2003: Guidance on annual holidays, domestic violence, leave, bereavement leave, alternative holidays, public holidays and sick leave” to understand how to meet your obligations as an employer under the Holidays Act 2003.
 If you have further questions or are in doubt, it is best to seek legal advice to ensure you are meeting your obligations.